hero image

 Single-use plastic items use more water, energy and resources to produce than what would be needed to wash reusable items.
 Businesses can do their part now in reducing this waste by starting to make the transition away from polystyrene and other unrecyclable takeout ware.
 Ask your current supplier about more sustainable alternatives.

 California law, SB619, allows customers to bring in their own reusable food containers at food and beverage establishments.
-It is helpful to promote this to customers as an option that supports city waste reduction efforts.
+It is helpful to promote this to customers as an option that support waste reduction efforts.
 Some businesses already offer discounts on BYO to provide incentives.

 Resources for Transitioning to Reusables and More Sustainable Options